pahanini/yii2-rest-doc/README.md

 In other hand Yii2 controllers and models keep a lot of information about internal structure like actions,
 field names, scenarios for update and insert operations.
-This package tires to extract this information from rest controllers and models.
-Using this data along with phpdocumentatorTags package automatically generates documentation for API controllers.
+This package tires to extract this information from rest controllers and models and using this data along with phpdocumentator tags automatically generates documentation for API controllers.

 List of data automatically extracted from code: